Beach Camping in Hawaii: A Family Adventure Guide

 Everything you need to know about camping on the beach in Hawaii with kids, from permitted campgrounds to what gear to bring and how to prepare.

-There is something magical about falling asleep to the sound of waves and waking up to a Hawaiian sunrise just steps from the sand.
-Beach camping in Hawaii is one of the most memorable family adventures you can have, and it does not require you to be some kind of wilderness expert.
+There is something about falling asleep to the sound of waves and waking up to a Hawaiian sunrise just steps from the sand.
+Beach camping in Hawaii is one of the most memorable family adventures you can have, and you do not need to be some kind of wilderness expert.
 If you can pitch a tent and apply sunscreen, you are qualified.

-Here is everything our family has learned about beach camping across the islands.
+Here is what our family has learned about beach camping across the islands.

 Best Beach Campgrounds for Families